Chilipp/straditize/straditize/widgets/tutorial/hoya-del-castillo/hoya-del-castillo-tutorial-create-reader.rst

 Create the diagram reader
 =========================
 Now you have to select, which type of diagram you are digitizing.
-In our case, it's an area diagram which is already selected in the dropdown menu next to the :guilabel:`Select data part` button.
+In the example, it is an area diagram which is already selected in the dropdown menu next to the :guilabel:`Select data part` button.

-So just click the :guilabel:`Convert image` button and you are ready to go for the digitization.
+Click on :guilabel:`Convert image` to start the digitization.

 .. seealso::